 My answer is a respectful but firm Yes.
 It is not only fair but urgent that they do so.
-Our pastors are our nation's most essential leaders and are indeed far more essential than our government officials.
-They are our most gifted communicators and orators and our best hope for inspiration and guidance-especially when graced with Holy Spirit's anointing.
-The worth of their discernment has been extolled throughout Church history, and God waits eagerly to work through them and through each of His sons and daughters to begin restoring the Western church and the nations it serves.
-To lead ably, our pastors must desire the courage and humility necessary to fulfill their watchman duties in our troubled age and to reunite their congregations with the noble periods of Church history.
-Then, we can be confident that God will empower their pulpits with influence and authority to minister and guide our nation restoratively.
+Our pastors are our nation's most essential leaders and are indeed far more so than our government officials.
+When graced with Holy Spirit's anointing, they are more than our most gifted communicators and orators.
+They are our best (God-appointed) hope for inspiration and guidance--and surely so during periods of stressful cultural confusion.

+The worth of their discernment has been extolled throughout Church history, and God is waiting to work both through them and each of His sons and daughters to begin restoring the Western church and nations.
+To lead ably, our pastors must desire the courage and humility necessary to fulfill their watchman duties in our troubled time and to reunite their congregations with the noble periods of Church history.
+Then, God will empower their pulpits with influence and authority to guide our nation restoratively.

-Let Us in Church and Life Ministries Consider Once More the Sacred Matter of God's Foreknowledge of Each Person Conceived on Earth and Why We Must Reject and Denounce the Spirit of Child Rejection and Birth Control
+Let Us in Church and Life Ministries Consider Once More the Sacred Matter of God's Foreknowledge of Each Person Conceived on Earth and Why We Must Oppose and Denounce the Spirit of Child Rejection and Birth Control

 The Bible tells us that God not only foreknew each of earth's inhabitants but also foreknew the precise time period and place on earth ordained for each of us (Acts 17:26).
-Other prominent Scriptures include Psalm 139:15-16, Jeremiah 1:5, Romans 8:28-30, and Ephesians 1:3-4.
+Other Scriptures include Psalm 139:15-16, Isaiah 41:4, Jeremiah 1:5, Romans 8:28-30, Romans 11:2, Ephesians 1:3-5, 1 Peter 1:2.
+Revelation 13:8.